pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

 2. Upload the downloaded files and images to the server where TiDB Operator is deployed, and install the new TiDB Operator version:

-    1. If upgrading Operator from v1.2.x or older to v1.3.x or later, you need to exec the following command to create the new TidbNGMonitoring CRD.
-If upgrading Operator from v1.3.x or later, you can skip this step.
+    1. If you upgrade TiDB Operator from v1.2.x or earlier versions to v1.3.x or later versions, you need to execute the following command to create the new TidbNGMonitoring CRD.
+If you upgrade TiDB Operator from v1.3.x or later versions, you can skip this step.

         {{< copyable "shell-regular" >}}